willeppy/willeppy.github.io/cv.md

 </span>

 <span class="cv-max-width">
 My research interests lie in <b>developing ways to make complex systems easier to use and understand for experts and non-experts</b>.
-I am interested in how we can build tools to help users interact with their data through understandable Machine Learning, interactive visualizations, and reccomended analysis.
-I'm also interested in how these techniques can be applied to the medical domain to improve both doctor and patient experiences.
+I am interested in how we can build tools to help users interact with their data through understandable Machine Learning, interactive visualizations, and recommended analysis.
+This involves building stand-alone systems for data analysis, building extensions to existing tools like Jupyter, and running human studies experiments to evaluate these systems.
 </span>

 <div class="cv-image-links-wrapper" style="font-size: 16px; padding-bottom: 0;">